Island hopping on the Aeolian Islands

 Essential stuff

-Needless to say, a flashlight, a jacket, proper walking boots, food and plenty of water are essential items to take – as well as a camera for the spectacular views you’re going to encounter.
-The tour company provides a helmet – you need to wear it at the top in case of rogue flying rocks coming out of the crater.
+Needless to say, a flashlight, a jacket, proper walking boots, food and plenty of water are essential items to take on the evening hike to Stromboli – as well as a camera for all the spectacular views you’re going to encounter.
+The tour company provides a helmet for the hike.
+You need to wear it at the top in case of rogue flying rocks coming out of the craters.

 If the conditions are too dangerous, the hike will be cancelled.